Published October 25, 2011 This content is archived.

-The UB Clinical and Translational Research Center’s first annual colloquium highlighted studies and novel technologies designed at UB and Roswell Park Comprehensive Cancer Center to speed the time it takes new medical tests and treatments to go from the laboratory to patients.
+The UB Clinical and Translational Science Institute’s first annual colloquium highlighted studies and novel technologies designed at UB and Roswell Park Comprehensive Cancer Center to speed the time it takes new medical tests and treatments to go from the laboratory to patients.

 Area scientists, researchers and clinicians attended the Oct.
 21 event at the Roswell Park Center for Genetics and Pharmacology.